cmsc330fall24/fall2024/discussions/discussion4.md

 There are certain string patterns that **cannot** be expressed with regex.
 This is because regex is memoryless; as they cannot keep track of what they have already seen.

-As an example, consider a palindrome "racecar".
+As an example, consider a pattern that represents all palindromes, e.g. "racecar".
 We can't track how many of each character we have previously seen (assuming our regex engine doesn't have backreferences).

 ## Exercises - Regular Expressions